Trooper Johnson

 Lawrence "Trooper" Johnson is a former Paralympic coach for the United States women's national wheelchair basketball team and former wheelchair basketball player.
 He won a bronze medal with Team USA at the 1996 Summer Paralympics and 2000 Summer Paralympics.
 In December 2021, he resigned as head coach of the women's national team after players alleged emotional misconduct.
 He said he would cooperate with a United States Center for SafeSport investigation, and believed there would not be any findings.

 Early life

 Johnson was born to a military family and grew up on military base camps.
-Once able to drive, Johnson crashed his car into a tree in a drunk driving accident but remained unscathed.
+Once able to drive, Johnson crashed his car into a tree in a drunk driving incident but remained unscathed.
 His paralyzation happened once he attempted to dislodge his jeep from the tree, causing it to run him over.
-About a year after the accident, Johnson began playing wheelchair basketball, but stopped to continue his education until 1989.
+About a year after the crash, Johnson began playing wheelchair basketball, but stopped to continue his education until 1989.